Portfolio case study

 Solution

-For the dance studio booking system, I designed the booking flow and wireframes to ensure users could easily browse classes, sign in, view schedules, and reserve sessions online.
+For the dance studio booking system, I designed the booking flow and wireframes to ensure users could easily browse classes, sign in, get the QR code for class check-in, view schedules, and reserve sessions online.

 The interface was structured to highlight key actions such as class selection, schedule viewing, different payment options, and booking confirmation, helping users complete reservations with minimal friction.